awong234/CT_sim/readme.md

 Go get Rtools from the [link here](https://cran.r-project.org/bin/windows/Rtools/Rtools34.exe).
 This link will go get the installer immediately.
 Run the installer as you would any other installer.

-Then, run the preparation block in the script (this is labeled).
+Then, run the SETUP.R script (a new file).

+#### SETUP.R

+This file builds the local SQL database to draw particular settings from.
+Run the whole script, and you will know that it has been successful if a file `settings.sqlite` of size 3GB shows up in your working directory.

 #### Preparation block

-Once you have installed SPIM, **particularly on your first run** run each line of the preparation block one at a time.
+Once you have installed SPIM and run the SETUP.R file, **particularly on your first run** run each line of the preparation block one at a time.
 Each package will be installed if you don't have it, or loaded if you do.
 Make note of any errors.

-When you get to the `source(functionsSQL.R)` line, the program *should* ask you to register your netID or initials - please follow the prompts!
+**Please** run `source(functionsSQL.R)` at the top, the program should ask you to register your netID or initials - just use one username for all your computers please!
 If you notice a mistake in your username, please adjust it by running

 ```
 registerUser(update = T)